-Objectives of the DITA learning and training specializations
+Objectives of the DITA Learning and Training Specialization

-The objectives of the specializations include the following:
+The objectives of the specialization include the following:

 - Provide a general top-level design for authoring of education